 Whether you are looking for a gemstone to cherish and pass down to your children, or you would like to try your hand at buying and reselling precious gems, you need to have cash on hand to complete your first purchase.

 But exactly how much capital do you need to invest in a gemstone?
 The answer depends on a variety of factors related to the stone’s aesthetic appearance, historic importance, and current market demand.
-In general, there are six factors that influence the cost of a gemstone:
+In general, there are six factors that influence a gemstone cost:

 - The type of gemstone